0xor1/purity/README.md

 ###View

-The **View** library should reference PurityClient if it is implementing views for the client side, is where you define your visual elements that consume the **interfaces** of your models by attaching event listeners to their underlying models and making appropriate calls to their public methods.
+The **View** library should reference PurityClient if it is implementing views for the client side.
+It is where you define your visual elements that consume the **interfaces** of your models by attaching event listeners to their underlying models and making appropriate calls to their public methods.
 By having your views only reference the interface library and not the model library, your business logic will never leave the server and so always remain completely private from the user, they will only ever have access to the public interface but not the implemenation.

-  * From the [Stopwatch]() example, again notice that the view constructor calls the interface top level method to register the transmittable types.
+  * From the [Stopwatch](https://github.com/0xor1/purity_stopwatch_example/blob/dev/lib/view/stopwatch_view.dart#L12) example, again notice that the view constructor calls the interface top level method to register the transmittable types.
   ```dart
   library StopwatchView;